-China may have risen to the status of global super power over the past 15 years thanks to enormous economic growth but the country is still on the whole very good value.
+China may have risen to the status of a global super power over the past 15 years thanks to enormous economic growth but the country is still on the whole pretty good value.
 In truth, prices haven’t risen as much as you might think.
-There is a great deal of regional variation of course with Shanghai for example considerably more expensive than the predominantly rural West of the country.
-However even the big cities are still really quite affordable if you steer clear of the bars, shops and restaurants that are clearly geared towards the growing wealthy elites.
+Even the big cities are still really quite affordable if you steer clear of the bars, shops and restaurants that are clearly geared towards the growing wealthy elites.

-A one-way ticket for a short trip on the Beijing subway will set you back under 5 Yuan for example (the equivalent of US$0.75 or less).
-More local geared restaurants are also great value but menus aren’t all that easy to read and English isn’t widely spoken even in the big cities.
+One thing that makes that tricky is that local restaurants, while great value, will rarely have English menus and often don’t have English speaking staff and the language/alphabet is not easy to translate.
 Chinese street stalls and BBQ’s offer a good alternative and are found all over the country.
 It’s much easier to know what you are getting with them and you can often stack up on tasty snacks that won’t set you back much cash.
-Going out can also be good value and if you know where to go you can find some real cheap bars and clubs.
-Sometimes they have ‘all you can drink’ deals for under $20.
+Nights out can also be good value and if you know where to go, you can find some really cheap bars and clubs.
+Sometimes they even have ‘all you can drink’ deals.

 The cost of travelling between destinations can add up though if you are looking to see large areas of the country in a relatively short space of time.
-In that case $35 might be an unrealistic budget but if you are spending a lot of time in more rural areas you can certainly get by on that sort of amount and do a large amount of travelling around.
+In that case, $40/day might be an unrealistic budget but if you are spending a lot of time in cheaper areas of China, you can certainly get by on that sort of amount and do a large amount of travelling around.